-The first hypothesis which stated that promotion had no significant effect on employee performance was therefore rejected based on the findings of the study.
-The study found out that, promotion significantly predicts employee performance.
-This indicates the position held in some previous studies that asserted that promotion has the capacity to predictive positive variance in employee performance (Rinny et al., 2020; Haryono et al., 2019).
-The study further sought to assess how much and the kind of variance in employee performance is attributed to changes in the predictor (promotion).
-Findings revealed showed that promotion accounted for a strong positive variance in employee performance.
-Thus, a positive variance in employee performance is attributed to changes in the promotion.
-The study, therefore, rejected the null hypothesis that says promotion does not have a significant effect on employee performance.
+The study found out that, job recognition significantly predicts employee performance.
+The study further sought to assess how much and the kind of variance in employee performance is attributed to changes in the predictor (job recognition) in a single model.
+Findings revealed shows that, job recognition accounted for a moderate positive variance in employee performance.
+Thus, a positive variance in employee performance is attributed to changes in job recognition.
+This supports some previous studies that asserted that job recognition has the capacity to predictive positive variance in employee performance (Masri & Abubakr, 2019; Hussain et al., 2019).
+Therefore, the study rejected the null hypothesis that job recognition does not significantly affect employee performance.